 School Highlights

-Students can take a private pilot written exam and receive flight hours needed for their private pilot’s license.
+• Opportunity for students to take a private pilot written exam and receive flight hours needed for their private pilot’s license

-Interdisciplinary PBL experiences increase student engagement, comprehension, and performance.
+• Interdisciplinary PBL experiences to increase student engagement, comprehension, and performance

 Quick Facts